neilabenlakhal/javascript-beginners-tutorial/README.md

 // Declaring multiple variables var techName = 'JavaScript', version = 6, isDone = true;

-// Declaring multiple variables in multiple lines for readability var techName = 'JavaScript', version = 6, isDone = true;

-console.log('Learning '+techName+version);

-// ------------------------------

-// Declaring multiple variables var firstName = 'Dinanath', lastName = 'Jayaswal', age = 35, isMarried = 'true';

-// Declaring multiple variables in multiple lines for readability /* var firstName = 'Dinanath', lastName = 'Jayaswal', age = 35, isMarried = 'true'; */

-console.log('I am ' + firstName + ' ' + lastName);
 ```
 05.04.
 Variable Naming Conventions
 ---------------------
 05.04.
 Variable Naming Conventions (Identifiers)
 ---------------------

-All JavaScript variables must be `identified`/referred/defined/named with `unique names`, called as `identifiers`.
-The naming rules in JavaScript are not much different from any other programming language.

-- There are some rules while declaring/naming a JavaScript variable (also known as `identifiers`)
-  - Identifiers are `simply names` in JavaScript
-  - Identifiers are used to name variables, keywords, functions, and labels
-  - Identifiers can be `short names/nick names` (like name, age, num1, isDone, sum) or more descriptive names (firstName, totalDashboards, isSeniorCitizen)

 **The basic rules for defining/assigning names for variables (unique identifiers) are:**